sxie21/model_serve_infra/README.md

 ## Getting Started

-1. Preparation
+1. **Preparation**
-    - install docker(if needed)
+    - Install Docker(if needed)
     ```
     ./docker_install.sh
     ```
-    - put model files(model.pth and model.py) under model_serve_infra/torchserve/ they already exists by default
+    - Put model files(model.pth and model.py) under model_serve_infra/torchserve/ (Optional, they already exist)

-2. To get everything all set:
+2. **To get everything all set**:

     ```
     cd model_serve_infra/
     docker-compose up -d
     ```

     In this stage docker will:
-    - create a torchserve instance serving the models and logging the metrics simutaneously
+    - Create two torchserve instance serving the models and logging the metrics simutaneously
-    - create an nginx to handle incoming traffic and perform rate limiting, as well as choose torchserve instances for blue green deployment
+    - Create an nginx to handle incoming traffic and choose which torchserve instance for blue green deployment
-    - create a node exporter for prometheus to monitor server itself
+    - Create a node exporter for prometheus to monitor the server itself
-    - create a prometheus instance to collect metrics
+    - Create a prometheus instance to collect metrics
-    - create a grafana instance with pre-build dashboards to visualize metrics
+    - Create a grafana instance with pre-build dashboards to visualize metrics
-    - create a kafka consumer to ingest training data and calculate the statistics for model-drift detection
+    - Create a kafka consumer to ingest training data and calculate the statistics for model-drift detection
-    - create a locust instance to perform load test of the torchserve api
+    - Create a locust instance to perform load test of the torchserve api

-3. check if services are built:
+3. **check if services are built:**
     ```
     docker ps
     ```
-4. Once setup, a model is ready to serve at test environment http://```server ip```/test/predict
+4. **Once setup, a model is ready to serve at test environment http://```server ip```/test/predict**
     ```
-    curl -X POST http://localhost/test/predict -H "Content-Type: application/json" -d '{"data": [4.0,6.0]}'
+    curl -X POST http://localhost/test/predict -H "Content-Type: application/json" -d '{"data": [0.2,0.6]}'
     ```

-5. (Optional) ssh to the server to view web UI(e.g grafana) on local PC
+5. **ssh to the server to view web UI(e.g grafana) on local PC**
     ```
      ssh -L 9090:localhost:9090 -L 3000:localhost:3000 -L 8080:localhost:8080 username>@hostname -i your_ssh_key.pem
     ```

-6. Start a simulator to generate user input and perform load test
+6. **Start a simulator to generate user input and perform load test**

     visit localhost:8089 on local browser